Absurdly Human: The Films of Roy Andersson

 This animated spinoff of the crappy Despicable Me series wasn't screened for critics.
 In related news, hey, did you know Inside Out is currently playing?
 And that, unlike some children's movies we could mention, it isn't cynical garbage?
 Various Theaters.

 Have you guys ever had those nights where you stick around some probably horrible people because you're already kinda drunk and there might be fun drugs coming and if nothing else this could make for a good story?
 Now imagine doing that in your mid-30s, at your kid's first playdate in a new town.
 Welcome to The Overnight.
-ELINOR JONES Academy Theater, Laurelhurst Theater.
+ELINOR JONES Cinema 21.

-A series of indifferently staged PG-13 set pieces, brief appeals to the international market, and heavy doses of foreshadowing for the already announced sequels.
-(Is there a mid-credit teaser, you ask?
-Yes, of course there's a mid-credit teaser.)
+A series of indifferently staged PG-13 set pieces and heavy doses of foreshadowing for the already announced sequels.
 ANDREW WRIGHT Various Theaters.

 Testament of Youth